Africa dangerously behind in global race for virus gear

 Politicians instinctively try to protect their own people and “we know that sometimes the worst in human behavior comes out,” said Simon Missiri, Africa director with the International Federation of Red Cross and Red Crescent Societies, urging an equitable approach to help developing nations.

 The crisis has jolted African nations into creating a pooled purchasing platform under the African Union to improve negotiating power.
 Within days of its formation, the AU landed more than 100,000 test kits from a German source.
-The World Health Organization is pitching in, approaching manufacturers for supplies.
+The World Health Organization is pitching in; it has reported fewer than 2,000 ventilators across 41 African countries.

+On Friday the WHO hosted the launch of a global effort to ensure that vaccines, therapeutics and diagnostics reach all countries, rich or poor.

 Africa also benefits from the U.N.’s largest emergency humanitarian operation in decades, with medical cargo including hundreds of ventilators arriving in Ethiopia this month and sent to all countries across the continent.
 Another shipment from the Jack Ma Foundation is on the way.